 The sutures used during the procedure are typically dissolvable.
 You may have drains depending on the amount of resection.
 These are removed once the output is decreased which is typically a week after your procedure.

 The majority of patients take about a week off work, but your needs will need to be determined on an individual basis.
 Most swelling, bruising, and soreness is gone within 6-8 weeks.
 The scar will continue to flatten and fade between 3 months to 2 years.
 You will be asked to wear a compression garment usually for 6-8 weeks.

 What are the risks?

-The risks of gynecomastia surgery include bleeding, infection, scarring, hematoma, seroma, possible need for drains, dehiscence, contour irregularities, asymmetry, poor cosmesis, need for further intervention, weight gain/loss can change result, numbness/hypersensation, intra-thoracic injury, nipple/skin necrosis, fat necrosis, scar tissue, nipple inversion, cancer in resection specimen, recurrence of gynecomastia, cardiac/pulmonary/stroke/DVT/PE events, death, etc.
+The risks of gynecomastia surgery include bleeding, infection, scarring, hematoma, seroma, possible need for drains, dehiscence, contour irregularities, asymmetry, poor cosmesis, need for further intervention, weight gain/loss can change the result, numbness/hypersensation, intra-thoracic injury, nipple/skin necrosis, fat necrosis, scar tissue, nipple inversion, cancer in resection specimen, recurrence of gynecomastia, cardiac/pulmonary/stroke/DVT/PE events, death, etc.

 Schedule Your Consultation

 If you’re interested in learning more about the steps involved to address gynecomastia, we can walk you through the process during a consultation.
 Contact our office to schedule your appointment and begin your journey to a flatter, more masculine chest.